ChinmayBarik214/code-code/philosophy/courage.md

 ## May our actions be High Yield, always.
 It's time to become close-minded and follow this philosphy.
 I know that sticking to one set of ideals kills one.
-But here we will die, as man, only to reborn anongst the Gods.
+But here we will die, as man, only to be reborn anongst the Gods.
 For through the same means of unchanging ideals, celetestial beings like him, sustain their name, existenence and immortality.